unexpectedjs/unexpected/documentation/api/addAssertion.md

 #### Asynchronous assertions

-Unexpected comes with build in support for asynchronous assertions.
+Unexpected comes with built-in support for asynchronous assertions.
 You basically just return a promise from the assertion.

-For the purpose of explaining how we can make an asynchronous assertion we will defined a silly asynchronous type which contains a value that can only be retrieved after a delay:
+For the purpose of explaining how we can make an asynchronous assertion we will define a silly type which contains a value that can only be retrieved after a delay:

 ```js